Whakatāne: Industries and tourism

 The town's main industries are diverse: forestry, tourism, agriculture, horticulture, fishing and manufacturing are all well-established.
 There is a large carton board packaging mill, a newspaper press, and a brewery.

 While farming and forestry activities remain the dominant sectors, tourism is a growing industry for Whakatāne, with a continued increase in guest nights in the district.
 White Island is a key attraction.
 Popular tourist activities include the beaches, swimming with dolphins, whale watching, chartered fishing cruises, surf tours, amateur astronomy, hunting, experiences of Maori culture and bush walking.
 Whakatāne is also used as a base for many tourists who wish to explore other activities in the surrounding region.

 Aquaculture is an emerging industry for the Eastern Bay, with the development of a 3800 hectare (15 sq. mi.) marine farm 8.5 km (41/2 n.mi.) offshore of Ōpōtiki, expected to produce 20,000 tonnes of mussels per annum by 2025 and add $35 million to regional GDP.
 Whakatāne is home to the regional radio station One Double X – 1XX – one of the first privately owned commercial radio stations on air in New Zealand in the early 1970s.

 Whakatāne has become the dominant commercial service centre for the Eastern Bay.
 In 2006, a large-format shopping centre (The Hub Whakatane) was built on the edge of town anchored by national chains Bunnings Warehouse and Harvey Norman.
 Its retail space totals 24,000sqm (6 acres) and includes 900 car parks.
-Prior to the centre's construction, it was estimated around $30 million in local retail spending was being lost to large format retail stores in neighboring Tauranga and Rotorua.
+Prior to the centre's construction, it was estimated around $30 million in local retail spending was being lost to large format retail stores in neighbouring Tauranga and Rotorua.

 Whakatāne Museum, a local museum operating across two premises with changing exhibitions, opened in 1972.

 Infrastructure

-Whakatane Airport is served by Air Chathams with direct flights to Auckland using Fairchild Swearingen Metroliner aircraft.
+Whakatāne Airport is served by Air Chathams with direct flights to Auckland using Saab 340 aircraft.
 Air New Zealand previously operated the Auckland service until April 2015.

 Private cars, limited public transport and taxis (as well as cycling and walking) are the primary modes of transport for residents.

 Whakatāne sits at the eastern end of State Highway 30.
 State Highway 2 bypasses the urban area.

 Bus

 Baybus runs between Whakatāne and Ōhope.
 Furthermore, once-daily return bus services operate to Tauranga, en route from Kawerau and Ōpōtiki on alternate weekdays.
-Bee cards were introduced for fares on 27 July 2020.
+Bee Cards were introduced for fares on 27 July 2020.